bcstp/hugosite/content/about.md

 ## Affiliation

-We find common ground with other conservative, freedom-loving groups, and work woth them in certain areas.
+We find common ground with other conservative, freedom-loving groups, and work with them in certain areas.
 That said, the Bryan/College Station Tea Party is independent, neither officially affiliated with nor subordinate to any other individual or organization.